Cadene/bootstrap.pytorch/README.md

 # bootstrap.pytorch

 Bootstrap.pytorch is a highlevel framework for starting deep learning projects.
-It aims at accelerating research projects and prototyping by providing a powerfull workflow which is easy to extend.
+It aims at accelerating research projects and prototyping by providing a powerfull workflow which is as flexible as possible and easy to extend.
 Bootstrap add almost zero layer of abstraction to pytorch.

 *Few words from the authors (Remi Cadene, Micael Carvalho, Hedi Ben Younes, Thomas Robert): Bootstrap is the result of the time we spent engineering stuff since the beginning of our PhDs on different libraries and languages (Torch7, Keras, Tensorflow, Pytorch, Torchnet).
 It is also inspired by the modularity of modern web frameworks (TwitterBootstrap, CakePHP).
-We think that we were able to come up with a nice workflow and would like to open source it to get critics and to improve it furthermore with your help.
-Thanks!*
+We think that we were able to come up with a nice workflow and good practicies that we would like to share.
+Criticisms are welcome.
+Thanks for considering our work!*

 **Coming soon**: